ibexa/documentation-developer/docs/getting_started/install_manually.md

 - If you are installing eZ Platform, download the latest archive from [ezplatform.com](https://ezplatform.com/#download-option).
 - For licensed eZ Enterprise customers, download your file from the [Support portal](https://support.ez.no/Downloads).

-Extract the archive into your project root directory.
+Extract the archive into the location where you want your project root directory to be.

 2\.
 Clone GitHub repository